jasnow/railroader-site/source/_posts/2013-05-20-brakeman-2-dot-0-0-released.markdown

 ---
 layout: post
-title: "Brakeman 2.0.0 Released"
+title: "Railroader 2.0.0 Released"
 date: 2013-05-20 10:09
 comments: true
 categories:
 ---

-Brakeman 2.0 is here!
+Railroader 2.0 is here!
 While it does include a lot of updates, the "2.0" is mostly to indicate this release includes some changes which may break external tools (also, who wants a version "1.10"?).
 Tool maintainers are encouraged to avoid dependencies on warning messages and types (use the "warning code" instead), and to use warning fingerprints + line numbers for comparing warnings.

 Lots more features are on the horizon for the 2.x family!